Free OCR training plan for obstacle course racers and Spartan race athletes.

 A structured, periodized, scientific, and educational exercise training plan.

-For obstacle course racers (OCR) or Spartan race newbies.
+For obstacle course racer (OCR) and Spartan race newbies.

 Informed by experimental and empirical evidence.